maysam/impraise_shorty_challenge/README.md

 Shorty Challenge
 ================

+## How to Run

+`docker-compose up` would start the service on port 3000 `docker-compose exec web bundle exec rspec` will run the entire test suit

 ## The Challenge

 The challenge, if you choose to accept it, is to create a micro service to shorten urls, in the style that TinyURL and bit.ly made popular.